-When printing a web page, care should be taken that the complete URL is clearly legible.
+When printing a web page, care must be taken that the complete URL is clearly legible.
 The same applies to the relevant publication date on a web page.

 If a publication date is close to the relevant priority date, the time zone of publication may be crucial to interpret a publication date.